JackalLabs/canine-docs/docs/overview/why-jackal.md

 - "Digital privacy is a fundamental human right and cybersecurity should be accessible to all."

-- "Third-party cookies or trackers are invasive and unnecicary."
+- "Third-party cookies or trackers are invasive and unnecessary."

 - "The only person that can sell my data is me."